Sir Spyro: Early life

-Joseph is the son of the late Saint Lucian singer Nereus Joseph and is part-Jamaican; he is also the cousin of fellow grime producer D.O.K.
+Joseph is the son of the Saint Lucian singer Nereus Joseph and is part-Jamaican; he is also the cousin of fellow grime producer D.O.K.
 He grew up in a musical household with "a mini studio in the corner" and songs from "Garnett Silk, Dennis Brown, Delroy Wilson, all flying out the speaker".

 His older brothers and sisters were aspiring jungle DJs in the early 1990s, playing Goldie, Navigator and Shy FX; however, he claims his DJing career was self-taught through using turntables in his local youth club and "started off with me practising jungle when I was like eleven years old".
 He began collecting vinyl records aged about twelve and owned a pair of Technics SL-1200 turntables from the age of fourteen.
 He also began producing records at fourteen using FL Studio, and was "inspired by jungle, garage and the early grime sound".
 There was a room set up with a digital audio workstation in his local youth club on which he learnt to produce, although he decided at an early age to prioritise DJing and showcase the music of his contemporaries.

 His stage name came from a friend likening him to the video game character Spyro after watching him struggle carrying a heavy record bag in his youth.
 He was inspired by DJ EZ and Shy FX and the early Rinse FM shows of Slimzee and Reckless Crew, and first gained an appreciation for grime music through listening to Nasty Crew's Mak 10.
 His productions were later influenced by early Skepta instrumentals.